General Process

 • The average South Carolinian generates about 60 gallons of wastewater daily (which includes showers, toilet flushes, etc).

-• We multiply 120 (gallons of wastewater) by the number of bedrooms to get a reliable estimate of the average daily volume of wastewater (or hydraulic load) a septic system will have to handle.
+• Lastly, multiply 120 (gallons of wastewater) by the number of bedrooms to get a reliable estimate of the average daily volume of wastewater (or hydraulic load) a septic system will have to handle.

 The typical three-bedroom home needs a drainfield big enough to handle about 360 gallons of wastewater per day (3 bedrooms x 120 gallons).